-- WHO and partners continue to update and support data verification, harmonization, and analysis across the response pillars. - With technical support from WHO, a joint active case search is being conducted by both National and State RRT teams at health facility and community levels in Malakal County. - Surveillance activities are being heightened in at-risk counties bordering Malakal in Upper Nile State.
+- WHO and partners continue to update and support data verification, harmonization, and analysis across the response pillars. - Eight(8) suspected cholera cases were detected in the health facilities during active case search: IOM PHCC in POC (1) MSF Isolation (2) and IMC PHCC in POC (5). - With technical support from WHO, a joint active case search is being conducted by both National and State RRT teams at health facility and community levels in Malakal County. - Surveillance activities are being heightened in at-risk counties bordering Malakal in Upper Nile State.